midknight24/mangaCrawler/README.md

 Made the crawlManga.sh into a crontab that runs every 1 hours to check for new chapters.
 Will receive wechat notification if found.

+pyasn1 1.4 works, while pyasn 1.6 does not for unknown reason